sergiocollado/potpourri/Notes_on_protocols/Notes_on_MQTT.md

 | PINGRESP | NO | none |  13 | C <- S | Ping response |
 | DISCONNECT | NO | none |  14 | C -> S | Client is disconnecting |

+The **value** field is an identifier, defined as a 4 bits (nibble) unsigned integer (range is 0-15)

+## Data structure Rules

+### Bits
+The bits, are defined from 7 to 0, being 7 the most significant one, and 0 the least significant one.

+### Integer data values
+Integer data values are defined as 16 bit Big Endian.
+So the MSB (Most Significant Byte) is presented before the LSB (Least Significant Byte).

+### Encoded Strings
+Strings are encoded following the UTF-8 standard [RFC3629], which is an efficient implementation of Unicode standard.
+Each String is prefixed with two bytes expresed in UTF-8 itself, that define the length of the UTF-8 string.
+As a result this give us a maximum load of 65535 bytes.

+The character data must be a UTF-8 compliant.
+Any mis-formed data will force the server or the client, to close the connection.
+Characters must not include encodings between U+D800 to U+DFFF.
+Also the codes between: U+0001..U+001F, and U+007F..U+009F (which are used as control characters), may cause to close the network connection.